joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 #define MAXRANGE 1000000
 ```

+> `<iostream>`helps us to use cout and cin (basically we need it, for us to input and output something.)

+> `<cstdlib>` helps us to use several general-purpose functions that are defined in this header, including dynamic memory management, random number generation, communication with the environment, integer arithmetic, searching, sorting, and converting.

+> `<cstring>` helps us to use string in our code

+> `<sstream>` helps us to use sstream, which is an object that was declared to perform the input/output operations on strings `(we use this to convert the integer to a string for us to easily output them without using repeated loops in our main`.

+> `<fstream>` helps us to use File, to output/write to files.

+> `<ctime>` helps us to use

+> `MAXRANGE 1000000` is used as a default value for the maximum range

-> For printing the array values without using a lot of for-loops in the main function, we have used the function below:
+For printing the array values without using a lot of for-loops in the main function, we have used the function below:

 ```c++
 std::string GetArray(const int *ARRAY, const int &N)